Find executions

 , to sort ascending or descending.

-- Use the Filter presets or click the funnel icon
+presets (Errors, Stopped, Completed) or click the funnel icon

-to open the Table configuration and filters dialog where you can hide or show columns and set filters.
+to open the Table configuration and filters dialog to hide or show columns, set filters, and rearrange columns.

-are active, the filter icon fills, , and a dot decorates the Table configuration and
+that filters are active, the filter icon fills, , and the

 .